UnmannedTrackor/camera_driver/README.md

 insert the image transport into the new spinnaker driver run camera.launch, this will able tow node, one for gathering the camera images and transform into defined Image message, and one for transform the defined message back into ros sensor_msgs.

+run multiCamera.launch, this will enable the multi camera stream case.